s-shin/atom-copy-path/README.md

 Copy a file path flexibly!

-## Context Menu on Tabs
+## Context Menu on a Tab

 ![capture](https://raw.githubusercontent.com/s-shin/atom-copy-path/master/capture.png)

-## Command Pallete
+## Command Palette

-The path of the active text editor is target.
+The path of the active text editor is copied.

 * `copy-path:copy-basename`
 * `copy-path:copy-extension`